arttumikkola/android-weather-app/README.md

 # Weather App
-Mobile application that displays the weather using data from openweathermap.org API.
+Mobile application that displays the weather using data from [Openweathermap API](https://openweathermap.org/) API.
 The app displays current weather and forecast from users location or a city of users choice

-# Target
+## Target
 Android/Jetpack Compose

-# Google Play link
+## Google Play link
 ...